d15122836/sqa-survey/README.md

 ## Software Development Model

+To meet the requirements of the customers while developing softwares, it is essential to follow a software development model depending on various factors such as customer requirements, testing, scope of the project etc..
+Therefore, in our project a combination of waterfall and Agile software development model was followed.
+In waterfall model, all the requirements are listed before starting the project development and are not changed over the time.
+Also in agile software development model, every tasks is divided into various sub-tasks and they all are carried out individually which enable developers to work independentally of other developers.
+In our project also, all the requirements were listed and provided to us at the begining and there were no changes/modifications in the requirements by the customer.
+Therefore, we can say we have implemented waterfall software model to some extent as the requirements remained same over the period of time.
+However, unlike waterfall or other models, we tried to divide the features into many small tasks as defined in the stories section.
+So, it can also be concluded that agile software development model was also implemented to some extent.

 ## Backlog Refinement

 In a agile software development approach, a project is divides into several small tasks which are estimated to be completed within a week or two.
 Generally a sprint is of 2 weeks that is 10 working days.